 When it begins to happen, remember that life is just physics leading to chemistry leading to biology.
 Electrons dance and repel, and everything beautiful on the green Earth is a downhill reaction from simple principles.
 The simple principles of Boolean math will lead to a digital equivalent.
 When they do, we will have to build new networks in the ruin of the old.
 A new kind of virus will be born.

-7 replies to “The Virus”
+7 responses to “The Virus”